Uninstall Exasol

 sudo rm /etc/systemd/system/c4.env

-# remove directories and files created by c4
+# remove the directories and files created by c4

 sudo rm -r /var/lib/ccc